joshlgrossman/superapp/README.md

 superapp
 ---

-superapp is basically a rip-off of hyperapp.
+superapp is basically a rip-off of hyperapp with a dash of redux.

 Installation:
 ---